loopbackio/loopback.io/pages/en/lb3/Authentication-authorization-and-permissions.md

 }
 ```

-**Note**: this can also be achieved by including these lines in the `server.js` file or in a boot script, once again paying attention to the _name_ of the custom `accessToken` model.
+**Note**: Alternatively, you can put these lines in the `server.js` file or in a boot script, once again paying attention to the _name_ of the custom `accessToken` model.

 {% include code-caption.html content="server/server.js" %}
 ```javascript